Setting up Pipelines via GitHub Machine Users

 Members read & write access

-This is required to update GitHub organization team members.
+Required to update GitHub organization team members.
 When vending delegated repositories for Enterprise customers, Pipelines will add team members to a team that has access to a delegated repository.
 Without this permission, Pipelines would not be able to provision repositories that are accessible to the correct team members.

 ci-read-only-user